Most of the NoBARC repeaters are situated atop Mt. Greylock, in the Northwest corner of Massachusetts.

 NoBARC EchoLink connection

-The NoBARC EchoLink connection ( K1FFK-R ) is under development and will hopefully be turned on soon.
+The NoBARC EchoLink connection ( K1FFK-R ) is operating on the 146.91 machine.

 NoBARC Packet Node